Sarina is sharing her research with us. Please enjoy this thorough outline!

 3. Peasants were on the bottom of the feudal system and if you were one, you were probably likely to suffer most of these cases.
 Peasants worked on the lord’s land for a living.

 4. Servants lived in the manor house and were closely watched by the lady.
 Though they were not as poor as the peasants, they also worked very hard.
 The steward was in charge of all the servants and sent them to clean, cook, serve, and run errands.
-Since they didn’t have a bathtub, the servants had to wash in the local river to try to try to get rid of lice and fleas.
+Since they didn’t have a bathtub, the servants had to wash in the local river to try to try to get rid of lice and fleas. - The lord himself ,however, lived far more comfortably and essentially owned everything the peasants used.

 A.The lord was supported by the taxes the peasants paid and did not have to worry about not having enough to eat.
 In total, the ruling class consisted of kings, nobles, military, and religious leaders.